tdunn891/aeropress-hub/README.md

 - Tooltips: appear on hover of medal icons
 - 'Collapsible' materialize component: on click of a record, additional information is revealed and is correct.
 - Edit button: takes user to Edit Page of selected record
 - Delete button: triggers modal, asking for delete confirmation.
-Confim delete button deletes record from database.
+Confirm delete button deletes record from database.
 - Confirm delete button: on click a confirmation 'Toast' message is displayed: 'Deleted'
 - Colours: all text is readable with good colour contrast
 - Background Image: sticks to bottom of body during scroll